adafruit/Adafruit_CircuitPython_ESP_ATcontrol/README.rst

 * WPA Enterprise WPA-PEAP support in espatcontrol and wifimanager (must be compiled in your esp AT firmware)
 * Moving from deprecated AT+CIPSTATUS to AT+CWSTATE for wifi status and AT+CIPSTATE for socket status.
   See https://docs.espressif.com/projects/esp-at/en/latest/esp32c3/AT_Command_Set/TCP-IP_AT_Commands.html#cmd-status
+  This will fall back to using CIPSTATUS if CWSTATE isn't available (ie AT command set on the ESP8285 that's on the Challenger RP2040 Wifi which can only use up to firmware 2.2)
 * Fixes for reconnection issues with adafruit_requests and sockets in the wifimanager
 * Changed handling for soft_reset().
 Added soft_reset()
   as an option in lots of places hard_reset() is being used.